garoc371/Modelling-uncertain-HTE/README.md

 # Heterogeneous Treatment Effects Simulation Study

-This repository contains R code for reproducing the main simulation study and analysis for the manuscript **Modelling uncertain heterogeneous treatment effects for decision analytical models: An early exploration**
+This repository contains R code for reproducing the main simulation study and analysis for the manuscript **Incorporating Heterogeneity in Population-Decision Models: An Early Exploration**

 ## File Structure